KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an error condition prevents the accessing or creation of a System.Printing.PrintQueue.

-    throw [System.Printing.PrintQueueException]::New("an error condition prevents the accessing or creation of a System.Printing.PrintQueue.")
+    throw [System.Printing.PrintQueueException]::New('an error condition prevents the accessing or creation of a System.Printing.PrintQueue.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Printing.PrintQueueException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Printing.PrintQueueException.aspx)